 - Pepys Library, Magdalene College

-This morning we take a tour of the Houses of Parliament including the Lord’s Chamber.
+This morning we take a tour of the Houses of Parliament, including the Lord’s Chamber.
 Properly called the Palace of Westminster, it has occupied the site since the Norman Conquest.
-The current structure was largely built in the mid 19th Century following a devastating fire in 1834.
-The chosen style was perpendicular gothic and it marks the beginning of the Victorian craze for Gothic revival.
-The tours start by following the route taken by The Queen at the State Opening of Parliament; from The Queen’s Robing Room, through the Royal Gallery and Prince’s Chamber, into the majestic Lords Chamber.
-We then move on through Central Lobby, Members’ Lobby and one of the voting lobbies before entering the Commons Chamber, scene of many lively debates.
-Passing through St Stephen’s Hall, the tours end in 900-year-old Westminster Hall, a place where many historic trials have taken place and where Nelson Mandela and Barack Obama have addressed Parliament in more recent years.
+The current structure was largely built in the mid-19th century following a devastating fire in 1834; it was designed by Sir Charles Barry with interiors by England’s greatest neo-Gothic architect, Augustus Welby Pugin.
+The chosen style was Perpendicular Gothic, not classical, because Gothic was deemed ‘English’ and conservatives felt that the classical style of the White House symbolised (unwanted) American democracy.
+Our tours first follow the route taken by the Queen at the State Opening of Parliament; from the Queen’s Robing Room, through the Royal Gallery and Prince’s Chamber, into the majestic Lords Chamber.
+We then move on through the Central Lobby, Members’ Lobby and one of the voting lobbies before entering the Commons Chamber, scene of many lively debates.
+Passing through St Stephen’s Hall, the tours end in 900-year-old Westminster Hall, a place where many historic trials have taken place and where Nelson Mandela and Barack Obama have addressed Parliament in recent years.

-We then depart London for the university city of Cambridge to explore its College Libraries, including the Pepys Library at Magdalene, gifted by the great diarist Samuel Pepys.
+We then depart London for the university city of Cambridge to explore its College Libraries, including the Pepys Library at Magdalene, gifted by the great diarist Samuel Pepys (1633-1703).
 His eyewitness account of life in the London of Charles II includes a famous account of the Great Fire of 1666.
-Pepys believed the Library of an educated man need hold no more than 3,000 books and once he had arrived at that number any addition meant a book had to be discarded!
-One book to survive his occasional culls is a manuscript translation of Ovid’s Metamorphoses used by William Caxton.
-Our tour includes an introduction to Samuel Pepys as a collector, information on the library building and furniture, and a chance to see and hear about a range of items from the collection.
+Pepys believed the Library of an educated man need hold no more than 3000 books and once he had arrived at that number any addition meant a book had to be discarded!
+One book to survive his occasional culls is a manuscript translation of Ovid’s Metamorphoses used by William Caxton (1422-1491).
+Our tour includes an introduction to Samuel Pepys as a collector, information on the very fine classical library building (1670-1703) and its furniture, and a chance to see and hear about a range of items from the collection.
 We spend the next five nights in Cambridge, a centre of learning since the 12th century.
 (Overnight Cambridge) B

 Day 7: Sunday 7 October, Cambridge – Wicken Fen – Ely – Cambridge